What Is Cisgender?

 People can also face discrimination at work and when trying to find housing because of their gender identity or sexual orientation.
 Thirty percent of transgender people surveyed said their company had fired them, denied them a promotion, or mistreated them in some way due to their gender identity or expression.

-Transgender people -- especially transgender women of color -- are at higher risk of violence and sexual assault than cisgender people.
-More than one out of every four trans people has experienced a hate-based assault.
+Transgender people -- especially transgender women of color -- are at a higher risk of violence and sexual assault than cisgender people.
+More than 1 out of every 4 trans people have experienced a hate-based assault.

-Even when they do have insurance and can make doctor's appointments, they may find that their doctors and nurses don't have the training to care for transgender people.
-And they can face harassment and may not even get care -- especially if the sex on the ID they present at the time of service does not match their gender identity.
+Even when they do have insurance and can make doctors’ appointments, they may find that their doctors and nurses don't have the training to care for transgender people.
+And they may face harassment and may not get care -- especially if the sex on the ID they present at the time of service does not match their gender identity.